jbh/dotfiles/README.md

 all I currently use.
 More will be added as I use them.

 The `dmenu_vpns` script looks at `.config/openfortivpn` for config files and lists them as options.
-This menu is bound to `super + v` If you select one, it will connect to the VPN in an st terminal with the class `st-vpn` and a relevant title.
+This menu is bound to `super + v`.
+If you select one, it will connect to the VPN in an st terminal with the class `st-vpn` and a relevant title.
 This class is used to send the terminal to the #10 desktop, VPN.